Bogotobogo

 The downcasting, the opposite of upcasting, is a process converting a base-class pointer or reference to a derived-class pointer or reference.

-It is now allowed without an explicit type cast.
-A derived class could add new data members, and the class member functions that used these data members wouldn't apply to the base class.
+It is not allowed without an explicit type cast.
+That's because a derived class could add new data members, and the class member functions that used these data members wouldn't apply to the base class.

 Here is a self explanatory example